 Developing Mottisfont's Frameyard

-Thanks to everyone who donated to the Walled Garden Appeal, we are now creating a new garden in the area known as the 'Frameyard'.
+Thanks to everyone who donated to the Walled Garden Appeal, we are creating a new garden in the area known as the 'Frameyard'.
+We're working on the garden at the moment, to be finished over summer ready for launch in autumn.

 The new garden will be laid out in a formal manner, with a series of raised beds surrounding a central dipping pond.
 Constructed of brick and flint to echo colours and materials found elsewhere at Mottisfont, the beds will be planted with mixed vegetables, cut flowers, herbs, and roses, with evergreen borders to create year-round interest.